WKHAllen/Indigio/README.md

 # Indigio

-Indigio is an open source chatting app, and it's available on the web and as a desktop application.
+Indigio is an open source chatting app, and it is available on the web and as a desktop application.

+## Details

+### Security

+HTTPS is enforced throughout the site, so all traffic is secure.

+### Password Security

+Passwords are stored as bcrypt hashes.
+For more information on why I used bcrypt, [see this article](https://codahale.com/how-to-safely-store-a-password/).

+### Password Reset Security

+For security purposes, password reset IDs expire after an hour.

 ## Deployment

-Indigio is currently deployed on Heroku [here](https://indigio.herokuapp.com/).
-Several problems still exist, so it may take a bit of time before Heroku is able to fully deploy it.
+Indigio is currently deployed at [indigio.co](https://www.indigio.co/).
+The app is functional, although there are still many things I would like to add to it.

 ## Browser Compatibility